Sik Kok Kwong

-Sik Kok Kwong, GBM GBS (16 May 1919 – 16 November 2014) was a Tiantai Buddhist monk from Hong Kong and the first president of the Hong Kong Buddhist Association.
+Sik Kok Kwong, GBM GBS (Traditional Chinese: 釋覺光, 16 May 1919 – 16 November 2014) was a Tiantai Buddhist monk from Hong Kong and the first president of the Hong Kong Buddhist Association.
 He was also the Honorary Vice President of the World Buddhist Sangha Council, a member of the Hong Kong Basic Law Drafting Committee, and a Hong Kong Affairs Advisor.

 Early life

 Born Gu Chenghai (谷成海) in Haicheng, Liaoning, Kok Kwong exhibited interest in Buddhism at an early age.
 At the age of nine, he left the home life and ordained as a novice monk at Haihui Temple in Shanghai in 1928.
 Two years later, he was introduced to Venerable Yuanying, the abbot of Tiantong Temple in Ningbo, where he received the full precepts as well as a new dharma name, Jueguang (Kok Kwong in Cantonese; lit.
 "Awakening of Light").
 In 1939, Kok Kwong received the Tiantai lineage from Venerable Master Baojing.
 Through Baojing, Kok Kwong became the 46th lineage holder of the Tiantai sect.
 Shortly thereafter, following the Japanese invasion of China, Kok Kwong retreated to Hong Kong.